yuchdev/Articles/articles/personal/sol-invictus-10.md

 However, I never believed in IQ anyway, which is in my opinion a pure quackery.
 The only thing that determines the level of an IQ test is a person's ability to pass IQ tests.
 All other interpretations of this experience reduce the human brain and soul to a cheap uncomplicated mechanism.

-Frank's phone was playing the song "Bella Ciao" by Tom Waits, and I often listened to it, because they started calling him, of course, as soon as he went to the bathroom and turned on the clipper (no hairdresser in the world, he complained, could properly cut the hair on Caracalla's image, and he had to fix his hair himself once a three days).
+Frank's phone was playing the song "Bella Ciao" by Tom Waits, and I often listened to it, because they started calling him, of course, as soon as he went to the bathroom and turned on the clipper (no hairdresser in the world, he complained, could properly cut the hair on Caracalla's[TODO:correct form] image, and he had to fix his hair himself once a three days).

 The words in the song were as follows: